 Rejecting a new or used car: your car consumer rights explained

-What if your dream car turns into a nightmare?
-If you bought from a dealership, you have various protections but the nuclear option is to reject the car.
-Here’s how to do it...
+Sometimes a dream car purchase can turn into a nightmare.
+When you can't get problems sorted the nuclear option is to reject the car - here's how to do it...

 In theory, the 2015 Consumer Rights Act (CRA) means that, if should you be in the unfortunate position of buying a car that goes wrong, you’re protected by very strong legislation.

 We say in theory, because while the CRA is a comprehensive law that affords greater protection than the Sales of Goods Act it replaced, if buyers and dealers are unaware of the rights it grants, things can fall down.